Evington: Evington village

 The name Evington comes from the Old English meaning 'farm/settlement of Eafa/Aefa'.
-After the Norman conquest the land was given to Hugh de Grentesmesnil.
-The first known spelling Evington was of Walter de Evington 1259 who leased a carucate of land at the village of Evington – about 100 acre.
+After the Norman Conquest of 1066 the land was given to Hugh de Grentesmesnil.
+The first known spelling of Evington was by Walter de Evington in 1259, who leased a carucate of land at the village of Evington – about 100 acre.
 The parish of Evington was originally quite large and included the areas now known as North Evington and Evington Valley.
 These were annexed by the borough of Leicester in 1892, and are not generally considered part of Evington.

 In 1931 the parish had a population of 1802.
 On 1 April 1935, the boundaries of Leicester (by this point a city), were expanded again, including nearly all of the remaining parish of Evington, except for a small part which went to Oadby.
 The modern ward does include the large 1950s development based at Downing Drive and Spencefield Lane.

 Evington village has been a conservation area since 1989.